M0l42/OC_P05_OpenFoodFact/Readme.txt

 -The Creation and the population of the database
     You need to have MySQL installed and set
     Then run the python's script "script_db.py"
-    It will Create the Tables Categories, Products, Favorite and it will populate Categories with the file "categories.json" ( to have limited product and have a lighter database ) then it will populate the Category's Product via the API of OpenFoodFact sorted by their popularity
+        '--host' to define the host ( default : localhost ) '-U', '--username' to define the user ( default : nathan ) '-p', '--password' to define the password ( default : None ) '-d', '--database' to define the database name ( default : pure-beurre ) It will Create database and the tables Categories, Products, Favorite if it doesn't exist and it will populate Categories with the file "categories.json" ( to have limited product and have a lighter database ) then it will populate the Category's Product via the API of OpenFoodFact sorted by their popularity